 Use Google’s Keyword Planner – This free tool shows you what people search for and how competitive different keywords are.

-Think Like a Customer – Instead of broad terms like “bakery,” use phrases like “custom birthday cakes in [your city].”
+Think Like a Customer – Instead of broad terms like “bakery,” use phrases like “custom birthday cakes in neighborhood.”

 Avoid Wasting Money with Negative Keywords – If you don’t sell wedding cakes, add “wedding” to your negative keywords list so your ads don’t show up for those searches.